AP VoteCast: Harris voters motivated by democracy, Trump supporters by inflation and immigration

 About two-thirds of Harris voters said the future of democracy was the most important factor for their votes.
 No other topic — high prices, abortion policy, the future of free speech in the country or the potential to elect the first female president — was as big a factor for her backers.

+About 1 in 4 said the assassination attempts against Trump were the most important factor in their vote, and about 1 in 10 said that about the legal cases against him.
+Those were secondary issues for Trump's voters, though.

 Trump’s proposed tariffs on allies and enemies alike as well as mass deportation of unauthorized immigrants resonated with his supporters.
-About half his backers labeled the economy and jobs as the top issue facing the country, while a third said the top issue was immigration.
+About half his backers labeled the economy and jobs as the top issue facing the country, while about one-third said the top issue was immigration.

 Harris’s base, by contrast, was focused on a broader range of issues.
 About 3 in 10 called the economy a top issue, while about 2 in 10 said abortion and about 1 in 10 named health care or climate change.